kevinoh45TuD/pp2_card_games/README.md

 To close either of these modals the user must confirm an option.

+Both options allow the player to stop the current game they are playing, this gives them the freedom to navigate the website as they choose.

 ### End Game

 Once the user successfully finishes a game of match they will be presented an end screen congratulating them and showing them their score.